Taw Sein Ko: Career

 Taw Sein Ko joined the Indian Civil Service in 1884.
 In 1886, he wrote Maung Po: A Product of Western Civilization.
+Taw became an assistant to Emanuel Forchhammer, the chief archeologist.
+In 1899, nine years after Forchhammer's death, Taw Sein Ko and Tun Nyein published an English language compilation of all the stone inscriptions collected by Forchhammer in the areas around Pagan, Pinya and Ava.

-Throughout the 1880s to 1910s, he was a prominent advocate of university education and education of women in Burma and lobbied for prioritising Buddhist education in the British-led state curriculum.
+Throughout the 1880s to 1910s, Taw was a prominent advocate of university education and education of women in Burma and lobbied for prioritising Buddhist education in the British-led state curriculum.
 He was an advocate for modernising Burma's medical education system, and unsuccessfully lobbied for incorporating indigenous treatments and practices into school curriculum.
 He was also instrumental in re-instituting nationwide Buddhist scripture examinations in Pali for Buddhist monks in 1895 and the appointment and election of a Buddhist Supreme Patriarch in 1903.

 In 1893, he became the Assistant Secretary to the Government of Burma.
 That year, after completing his first archaeological tour of Mon areas, he published his findings where he advocated for the preservation of the Mon language through conservation of manuscripts and relics at various museums in Burma (Bernard Free Library and Phayre Museum) and England.

 In 1897, he was sent as part of a government delegation to Peking (now Beijing) and appointed Government Burmese Translator, concurrently with the positions of Archaeologist and Adviser on Chinese Affairs for two years.
 During the 1899–1900 Boxer uprising, he served as a Warden of the Frontier Areas, and helped to establish an Anglo-Chinese School.
 In 1902, he returned to his position as Assistant Secretary.
 From 1903–1905, he served his terms as Government Archaeologist and Adviser on Chinese Affairs.
 In 1906, the government re-designated the position of Government Archaeologist as Superintendent of the Archaeological Survey.

+In all, Taw spent over 32 years in various government services.
+He became the Assistant Superintendent of the Archaeological Survey of Burma in August 1914, and in 1917 became the Superintendent.
+He retired on 7 December 1919, and was succeeded by Charles Duroiselle.

-In 1903, Taw Sein Ko was awarded the Gold Kaisar-i-Hind Medal from Delhi Durbar.
+In 1903, Taw was awarded the Gold Kaisar-i-Hind Medal from Delhi Durbar.
 On 12 December 1911, King George V bestowed upon him the Imperial Service Order.
 In 1917, he was appointed by King George V (1865–1936) to the Most Eminent Order of the Indian Empire.

 He died at the age of 66 years in Mandalay and left behind six sons and one daughter.

 Legacy

-Taw Sein Ko was the founder of Bagan Archeological Museum, Myanmar.
+Taw was the founder of Bagan Archeological Museum, Myanmar.
 In 1902, he founded a small museum near Ananda Temple in Bagan, which became present-day Bagan Archeological Museum.